MohdImran001/evento/README.md

 ## Evento
 *Event Management App for the Web*

 ##### PROBLEM STATEMENT

-Whenever we are organizing an event, the usual approach is as follows.
+Whenever we are organizing an event in colleges, mostly the usual approach is as follows.

-We create a google form for accepting registrations, then we craft a long message on WhatsApp regarding the event and attach the Google Form link to the message, and send this message to our different WhatsApp groups, but this approach has a lot of limitations.
+We create a google form for accepting registrations, then we craft a long message on WhatsApp about the event and attach the Google Form link to the message, and send this message to our different WhatsApp groups, but this approach has a lot of limitations.

 1. Anyone can manipulate the message and can also remove the registration link or even add false information.
 2. Google forms are boring and dull.